 The Bank offers commercial real estate loans, which are usually collateralized by first deeds of trust.
 The Bank generally obtains formal appraisals in accordance with applicable regulations to support the value of the real estate collateral.
 All appraisal reports on commercial mortgage loans are reviewed by an appraisal review officer.
 The review generally covers an examination of the appraiser's assumptions and methods that were used to derive a value for the property, as well as compliance with the Uniform Standards of Professional Appraisal Practice ("USPAP").
-The Bank determines credit worthiness of a borrower by evaluating cash flow ability, asset and debt structure, as well as the credit history.
-The purpose of the loan is also an important consideration that dictates loan structure and credit decision.
+The Bank determines credit worthiness of a borrower by evaluating cash flow ability, asset and debt structure, as well as credit history.
+The purpose of the loan is also an important consideration that dictates loan structure and the credit decision.

 The Bank's commercial real estate loans are principally secured by investor-owned or owner-occupied commercial and industrial buildings.
 Generally, these types of loans are made with a maturity date of up to seven years based on longer amortization periods.
-Typically, the Bank's commercial real estate loans have a debt-coverage-ratio at time of origination of 1.25 or more and a loan-to-value ratio of 70 percent or less.
-In addition, the Bank generally seeks an adjustable rate of interest indexed to the prime rate appearing in the West Coast edition of The Wall Street Journal ("WSJ Prime Rate") or the Bank's prime rate ("Bank Prime Rate"), as adjusted from time to time.
-The Bank also offers fixed-rate commercial real estate loans, including hybrid-fixed rate loans that are fixed for one to five years and then convert to adjustable rate loans for the remaining term.
+Typically, the Bank's commercial real estate loans have a debt-coverage ratio at time of origination of 1.25 or more and a loan-to-value ratio of 70 percent or less.
+The Bank offers fixed-rate commercial real estate loans, including hybrid-fixed rate loans that are fixed for one to five years and then convert to adjustable rate loans for the remaining term.
+In addition, the Bank seeks an adjustable rate of interest indexed to the prime rate appearing in The Wall Street Journal ("WSJ

+Prime Rate") or the Bank's prime rate ("Bank Prime Rate"), as adjusted from time to time.
 Amortization schedules for commercial real estate loans generally do not exceed 25 years.

 Payments on loans secured by investor-owned and owner-occupied properties are often dependent upon successful operation or management of the properties.
 Repayment of such loans may be subject to the risk from adverse conditions in the real estate market or the economy.
 The Bank seeks to minimize these risks in a variety of ways, including limiting the size of such loans in relation to the market value of the property and strictly scrutinizing the property securing the loan.
-At the time of loan origination a sensitivity analysis is performed for potential increases to vacancy and interest rates to stress adverse conditions.
+At the time of loan origination a sensitivity analysis is performed for potential increases to vacancy and interest rates.
 Additionally, a quarterly risk assessment is also performed for the commercial real estate secured loan portfolio, which involves evaluating recent industry trends.
 When possible, the Bank also obtains corporate or individual guarantees.
-Representatives of the Bank conduct site visits of most properties securing the Bank's real estate loans before the loans are approved.
+Representatives of the Bank conduct site visits of most commercial properties securing the Bank's real estate loans before the loans are approved.

-The Bank generally requires the borrower to provide, at least annually, current cash flow information in order for the Bank to re-assess the debt-coverage-ratio.
+The Bank generally requires the borrower to provide, at least annually, current cash flow information in order for the Bank to re-assess the debt-coverage ratio.
 In addition, the Bank requires title insurance to insure the status of its lien on real estate secured loans when a trust deed on the real estate is taken as collateral.
 The Bank also requires the borrower to maintain fire insurance, extended coverage casualty insurance and, if the property is in a flood zone, flood insurance, in an amount equal to the outstanding loan balance, subject to applicable laws that may limit the amount of hazard insurance a lender can require to replace such improvements.
 We cannot assure that these procedures will protect against losses on loans secured by real property.